 Amy McLaughry, a work-from-home mother, is now a virtual bookkeeper and the owner of ADEM Bookkeeping.
-If you have been wondering whether virtual bookkeeping is a realistic option for a stay-at-home mom, if it actually pays the bills or if Ben Robinson’s course actually delivers, then this interview might answer those questions and more.
-Amy basically reviews Bookkeeper Business Launch (Ben’s course formerly known as Bookkeeper Business Blueprint) in this interview.
+If you have been wondering whether virtual bookkeeping is a realistic option for a stay-at-home mom, if it actually pays the bills or if Ben Robinson’s course actually delivers, then this two-part interview might answer those questions and more.

 Be sure to check out the Updated Bookkeeper Business Launch Review after reading Amy’s interview!